DeclareDesign/DeclareDesign_Stata_prototype/twoarm_stata_only/STATA-only.md

   set obs `N'

 ```
 Users could replace the above to use existing data.
+An example like that show data from `auto` could be incorporated as covariates can be found [here](https://github.com/DeclareDesign/MATA/blob/master/twoarm_stata_only/twoarmX.ado).
 Next, constants are initialized as `locals`:

 ```STATA
   local assignment_prob  =  0.5